Juggling a soccer ball is difficult for beginner soccer players. Even some of the pro players can’t juggle. So there’s hope for us all.

 - Stay on your toes or be light on your feet – whichever you are more comfortable with.

 - Slightly bend your knees for balance and optimal movement.

-- During the exercise your head should be pointed slightly downward, keeping eyes on the ball at all times.
+- During the exercise, your head should be pointed slightly downward, keeping your eyes on the ball at all times.